 Jackson: And what was your mission?
 Was it a success?

 -REDACTED-: The mission was to get the Russians off site so our men could pick the place clean.
 Wouldn't have been a problem, but we had to avoid any physical confrontations at all costs.
 We didn't want to start another war.
 So we showed up all in formation, making it real clear we meant business and we weren't the scientists those Russians were using as target practice.
 As they saw us coming, they all tensed up and raised their weapons.
 They started screaming at us and each other.
 We raised ours up too, but we absolutely could not fire first.
 I was worried Private -REDACTED- would fire the first shot.
-The kid's a German by blood, and the brutal massacre of those German scientists really affected him.
-Anyway, the translator in our platoon stepped forward and relayed information to their squad leader, some guy named Gorki, who was a big deal apparently.
+The kid's a German by blood, and the massacre of those German scientists really affected him.
+Anyway, the translator in our platoon stepped forward and relayed information to their squad leader, some guy named Pavel Gorki, who was a big deal to the Russian military, apparently.
 Arguing continued, and then some weird shit started happening.
-That moaning and groaning came back, and several of the Russian man ran back into other areas of the facility.
+That moaning and groaning came back, and several of the Russian men ran back into other areas of the facility.
 We heard gunshots and more screaming.
 Our Corporal told the translator to tell them to leave immediately, and that they must cease fire on the scientists.
 Gorki was saying we had no idea what we were dealing with. -REDACTED- persisted, and Gorki ordered his men to leave.
 I guess you could call the mission a success, but like I said, the place was ransacked and there were so many dead.
 It was like one of those, uh, German death camps we liberated, and I thought I'd never see anything like that again.

 Jackson: What did your squad do next?

 -REDACTED-: After that, we split into pairs and scouted the facility to make sure there weren't any Russians that didn't get the memo.
 We also looked for surviving scientists and rounded them up.
 A majority were dead from gunshots and cyanide.
 But there were a few with these huge wounds on their necks and arms.
 Some had their guts spilled out on the floor.
 But the weirdest thing was the dead SS soldiers.
 For one thing, Germany's army was supposed to be dismantled at this point.
 The corpses were also rotten and festering with maggots like they had been dead for months, yet they had fresh bullet-holes from the Russians.
 I didn't question it though.
 I just wanted to get the hell out of there as fast as possible.
-I was paired with -REDACTED- and we found a couple of scientists hiding out in the underground tunnels We tried to keep them as calm as possible, and let them know we were there to rescue them.
-All seemed fine until we reached the surface and -REDACTED- tried to touch this...big bell machine.
-The power was out everywhere, so it's not like it worked, but anyway, he got close to it and one of the scientists went ballistic and tried to pull -REDACTED- back.
-I was forced to restrain the guy and we continued to the rendezvous point.
+I was paired with -REDACTED- and we found a couple of scientists hiding out in the underground tunnels.
+We tried to keep them as calm as possible, and let them know we were there to rescue them.
+All seemed fine until we reached the surface and -REDACTED- tried to touch this... big bell machine.
+The power was out everywhere, so it's not like it worked, but anyway, he got too close to it and one of the scientists went ballistic and tried to pull -REDACTED- back.
+I was forced to restrain the scientist and we continued to the rendezvous point.
 What happened to those scientists and that facility afterwards, I don't know.
 [PAUSE] But I imagine you guys probably have some idea.

 Jackson: No further questions, -REDACTED-.